lucas-ucl/Swin-DS/README.md

-# Lacune Segmentation ICASSP Experiments
+# Lacune Segmentation

-This repository contains the training, inference, and qualitative visualization code for the ICASSP lacune segmentation experiments.
-The original Colab notebooks have been converted into Python scripts for easier review, reuse, and version control.
+This repository contains the training, inference, and qualitative visualization code for experiments in *Swin-DS: A Deeply Supervised Transformer with Geometric Guidance for Robust Lacune Detection* accepted by **ICASSP 2026**.

 ## Setup